Carrot Bundt Cake

 If you are looking for a dense carrot cake, then this isn’t it.
 It is bouncy to the touch and melts in the mouth.
 It bakes perfectly every time too!

 Let’s dig into how to make this cake.
 If you’d prefer just the recipe, scroll to the end.

 Start by gathering all your ingredients.

-Cream your butter, sugar, and oil together until light and creamy.
+Cream your eggs, sugar, and oil together until light and creamy.

 In another bowl, whisk together your dry ingredients.

-Add the dry ingredients to the butter mixture.
+Add the dry ingredients to the oil mixture.
 Mix until just combined.

 Gently mix in the pineapples, carrots, and walnuts.
 Get these well combined.